ChenfuShi/ATAC_ChIP_pipeline/README.md

 2. Set in run_atac.sh the number of samples you are going to process.
 To do so set #$ -t 1-N with N being the number of samples you have.

 3. Submit the script to the CSF.

+#### QC metrics
+QC metrics for sequencing (e.g. trimming) reads will be located in fastp_qc.
+QC metrics for everything else will be located in the qc folder.
+These include peak calling metrics, alignment metrics, and fraction of reads in TSS and peaks.